jeff-hykin/universify/story.md

 // #>
 ```

 *The bash syntax highlighting on Github is a bit off.
-[Sorry I haven't fixed that or the other issues in a while.
-PR's are welcome](https://github.com/jeff-hykin/better-shell-syntax).*
+[Sorry I haven't fixed that or the other issues in a while.](https://github.com/jeff-hykin/better-shell-syntax).*

 <br>
 <br>